bkkuan/tp/docs/DeveloperGuide.md

 1. Manager <ins>list tasks (UC2)</ins>.
 2. Manager requests to set a due date for a task.
-3. AddressBook set a due date for a task.
+3. TeamScape set a due date for a task.

    Use case ends.